dhall-mock/dhall-mock/README.md

 ### Goal

 Mocking http server can be painful.
-The installation and the configuration of the servers and their responses could be handy and force to use templates generations or external providers.
+The installation and the configuration of servers and their responses could be handy and could lead you to use templates generations for some complex cases.

-Dhall-mock project aim to be quickly installable by providing a standalone binary and extensive by using an external functional language to describe the custom responses you need.
+Dhall-mock project aim to be **quickly installable** as a standalone binary and **extensive** by using an external language to describe the mock configurations.

 ### Why dhall

 We choose to base our configuration on [Dhall lang](https://github.com/dhall-lang/dhall-lang) for multiple reasons but here are the most important ones :

- - Complete **functional language** - it could be as easy as defining static response as create a set of functions that will generate complex responses and customisation based on inputs.
+ - Complete **functional language** - Using a complete language empower you, you could as easily define static responses as create a set of functions that will generate complex responses.
  - **Typed language** - you can compile and verify your configuration without running dhall-mock server.
-As soon as your configuration match the types we are providing it can be integrated.
+As soon as your configuration compile and expose configuration with the good typing it can be integrated.
- - **No side effects** - you use a real programming language with libraries, living ecosystem and could imagine complex configuration pipelines and in the same time coul use any configuration even provided by third party since the langage donesn't provide any way to do side effect on the machine.
+ - **No side effects** - Use a real programming language with libraries, living ecosystem, could define complex configuration pipelines and be safe to integrate any configuration file.
- - **We wanted to** - Most importantly, we wanted to use dhall because we like this language and wanted to use it :smile:
+ - **We wanted to** - Most importantly, we wanted to use dhall because we like this language and wanted to use it :wink:

 ## Usage